-In the 4th circuit county of Duval child support amounts are primarily determined by a Child Support Formula and Guidelines.
+Child support amounts are primarily determined by a Child Support Formula and Guidelines.
 Numerous factors such as each parent’s income and expenses related to the children are taken into consideration.
 Also, the percentage of custody each parent has may impact the amount of monthly child support.
 Lastly, the number of children involved also helps determine what amount will be paid in child support.
 Note that this formula is greatly used in other circuits and we can provide you with the skills needed to get what’s fair.

 In the event of one parent being intentionally unemployed or underemployed we will do our best to get you and your child the full amount of child support you are entitled to per Florida law.
 Florida Courts have imputed an income in some situations where evidence has shown that one parent could be making more money but are choosing not to as to avoid paying more child support.

-Florida Child Support Modification
+Florida Child Support and Timesharing Modification

 Often times, child support amounts need to be modified.
 They can be either decreased or increased.
 If either parent experiences a change in lifestyle, income or employability, there may be a legitimate need to alter the current child support amounts.
 A substantial change in circumstances that was unanticipated at the time of setting the child support is proper grounds for a modification.